 Dental implants are a three-part process that our oral surgeon will help place for us.
 The three parts include the following:

-- Crown, dental bridge, or dentures - this is the part that looks like your natural tooth and attached to the abutment
+- Restoration: This is the part that looks like your natural tooth and attached to the abutment

 Our dentist uses porcelain crowns and porcelain bridges or dentures to ensure that your teeth look as natural as possible.
 We utilize top-of-the-line technology from Straumann Dental Implants to make sure that the porcelain matches your natural tooth color as well.
 Straumann Dental Implants is an advanced and reputable company that we work with exclusively to ensure that your dental implants are the best available.